Join the LadVen OS testing programRequest a demo

 • what exactly is ready;

-• where to open the result: file, link, attachment, related entity;
+• where to open the result: file, link, attachment, related context;

 • which checklist items are closed;